Any child can have a hard time getting to sleep, but for parents of children with special needs, bedtime can be particularly difficult.

-We have worked with a number of practitioners and have done a lot of research over the years, and we have found the following recommendations for natural sleep aid to be helpful:
+We have worked with a number of practitioners and have done a lot of research over the years, and we have found the following natural sleep remedies to be helpful:

 - Melatonin – We found this to be a real help in our household.
 We don't use a whole capsule; we just open the capsule up, pour it in a container, and give him about 1/10 of the capsule before bed.
 (We use Now brand 3 mg capsules.)
 You can also buy tablets and break them as needed.